ory/docs/docs/hydra/5min-tutorial.md

 If you granted the `openid` scope, you will get an ID Token as well.

 Great!
 You installed hydra, connected the CLI, created a client and completed two authentication flows!
-Before you continue, clean up this set up in order to avoid conflicts with other tutorials form this guide:
+Before you continue, clean up this set up in order to avoid conflicts with other tutorials from this guide:

 ```
 $ docker-compose kill